Taylor Swift seen in Kansas City for Travis Kelce’s Chiefs game amid dating rumours

 Taylor Swift seen in Kansas City watching Travis Kelce in Chiefs game amid dating rumours

-Taylor Swift is attending the Kansas City Chiefs home game against the Chicago Bears amid rumours she’s dating NFL tight end Travis Kelce, according to a FOX 4 KC report.
+Taylor Swift attended the Kansas City Chiefs home game against the Chicago Bears on Sunday amid rumours she’s dating NFL tight end Travis Kelce, according to a FOX 4 KC report.

 The singer and the football player, both 33, were speculated to be seeing each other after Kelce supposedly gave his number to Swift when he attended her Eras Tour in July.